mckkcm001/frontend-nanodegree-arcade-game/README.md

 ## Instructions

+Download or clone the project.
+Open the index.html file in your favorite browser.

 To play, click on a player icon at the bottom of the screen.
 This will trigger the placement of three gems.
 The gems must be collected in the order of their appearance.
 Touching a bug, the water at the top, or the wrong gem will restart